 20. Indian Key, Florida Keys

 Indian Key State Park is known for its appealing seclusion and ease of access.
-You can kayak to this place in approximately twenty minutes from Islamorada.
+You can kayak to this place, approximately twenty minutes from Islamorada.
 Available for sunbathing, paddling, kayaking, hiking, and sightseeing in the clear waters.
 You will find the eagle rays, dolphins, manatees, and many such marine animals here as you kayak through the island and its quiet and comforting waters.
 The rental inns and places to stay are open at the Robbie’s of Islamorada at affordable and straightforward rates.

 We hope the above list of places will help you choose the ideal spot to kayak in Florida.
-Many sites are available for boating, swimming, kayaking, canoeing in Florida.
+Many sites are available for boating, swimming, kayaking, and canoeing in Florida.
 Start exploring them now!
 You will find family-friendly facilities and some of the best kayaking experiences in Florida’s water.

 Where have you kayaked in Florida?
 Drop your favorite spots in the comments below!

 Looking for more posts on things to do in Florida?
 Start here:

 - 10 Reasons to Visit Bok Tower Gardens

 - Disappearing Island Florida

 - Hernando Beach – The Complete Guide To The Real Gulf Of Mexico’s Venice